Lightw3ight/RxResponsive/README.md

 # RxResponsive

-RxResponsive is a small responsive library for working with responsive web breakpoints in a responsive, fluid manor
+RxResponsive is a small angular library for working with responsive web breakpoints in a fluid manner using RxJs.

 ## Install
 TBA